storagebit/lure/README.md

 - Report MDT and OST performance statistics, incl. jobstats
 - All stats can be pulled via HTTP Get.
 Details further down

+### InfluxDB support
+- feed all MDT and OST stats and jobstats directly into an InfluxDB
+- support for InfluxDB 1.8 or 2.x or later

 ## Stuff I'm working on for the next release
 - Continuous code clean up
 - Add capacity and inode ldiskfs consumption reporting

-## A bit further out
-- Feed stats directly into InfluxDB

 ## Installation
 Quite simple actually.